My Dog Just Came Inside and Her Eyelids and Muzzle Are Swollen. What’s Going On?

 Anaphylactic shock requires aggressive treatment and your pet may require hospitalization with intravenous fluids and potentially other medications to help her recover.

-If you have any concern about the severity of your pet’s allergic reaction, see your veterinarian as soon as possible.
+If you have any concerns about the severity of your pet’s allergic reaction, see your veterinarian as soon as possible.
 Even if you think your pet is experiencing a very mild reaction, legally, veterinary professionals can’t provide drug dosages and assessments over the phone without evaluating the pet, so call for an appointment immediately or seek emergency care.